Compliance Gate Platform

 What sources do you monitor?

-1. We monitor regulation texts in the US, EU and UK to keep track of new versions of regulatory requirements covered by the CRL database.
+1. We monitor certain legislation texts and other sources in the US, EU and UK to keep track of new versions of regulatory requirements covered by the CRL database.

 2. You can learn more about monitored sources and our methodology here:

-3. We send a report each month summarising our findings and specify if we deem it necessary to update CRL entries.
+3. We send a report each month summarising our findings and specifying if we deem it necessary to update CRL entries.

 4. We also monitor news and announcements concerning new regulations and compliance requirements (not already covered by the CRL database).